Sheree1986/Tic-Tac-Toe/Documentation/README.md

 turns continues until either player get three in a row and wins (if/else or switch statement) game equals draw if no player get three in a row

-Technical Requirements - Per GA
+<strong>Technical Requirements - Per GA</strong>
 Your Tic Tac Toe app must:

 Render a game board in the browser - Completed
-Switch turns between X and O (or whichever markers you select) (working on salior moon icon or images) Visually display which side won if a player gets three in a row, or show a draw if neither player wins - Completed Include separate HTML / CSS / JavaScript files - Completed Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles - Working on
+Switch turns between X and O (or whichever markers you select) (working on sailor moon icon or images) Visually display which side won if a player gets three in a row, or show a draw if neither player wins - Completed Include separate HTML / CSS / JavaScript files - Completed Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles - Working on